henriquebarrosx/TerminalCommands/README.md

 ### Shell To Management

-> Here contains examples of commands to manager process, how list, kill, detail process.
+> Here contains examples of commands to list, kill and detail process.

+### System Operation used:

+> Xubuntu (Is one Linux distribution derivative of Ubuntu)

 ### Packages Scripts